 Monetization Report

-The monetization report is a report for eCommerce websites who sell products (whether they’re physical or digital).
+The monetization report is a report for eCommerce websites that sell products (whether they’re physical or digital).
 If you do sell through your website, you’ll have to set up eCommerce tracking in order to track those sales.

 If you have WordPress, you can learn more about setting up eCommerce tracking with MonsterInsights.
 If you don’t have WordPress, you’ll want to look into setting it up using Google Tag Manager.